Nazulka/WD-Buzzwords/README.md

 ### Issues and Solutions
 * In the Search form, I initially used ```label for = " "``` to hint the value of the input field to the users but couldn't align it vertically within the box using Materialize classes and CSS.
 It was placed underneath the input field.
 After trying few things, I replaced it with ```placeholder = " "``` and it solved the issue.
 * When I tried to sort all the terms displayed in the Glossary Page in alphabetical order using ```sort()``` function, I noticed it was sorting first capitalized items and then again items beginning with lower case letters.
 I used ```upper()``` function in my ```insert_term``` functionality so all charachters on a string are converted to uppercase before being stored in the database.
-* Some of the buttons didn't display correctly in Safari, Mozilla
+* During the tests, some of the buttons didn't render correctly on mobile devices on Safari and Mozilla.
+This was fixed by removing ```type="submit"``` from the links styled as buttons.

 ## Deployment
 ___